 Are you a fan of the original, classic Moscow Mule?
 They really do make the perfect cocktail.
 Men and women enjoy them equally, they are easy to make and they look super cute in a copper mug.
 What more could you want!?

-Printable Moscow Mule Recipe
+Printable Moscow Mule recipe

 The Best Moscow Mule Recipe

-Fill a cup with ice.
+- Fill a copper mug with ice.

-Squeeze a whole lime into the cup.
+- Squeeze the juice of a whole lime into the cup.

-Give it a good stir.
+- Give it a gentle stir.